awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Severity:** Critical

-**Resource type:** KMS key
+**Resource type:** `AWS::KMS::Key`

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/kms-cmk-not-scheduled-for-deletion.html](https://docs.aws.amazon.com/config/latest/developerguide/kms-cmk-not-scheduled-for-deletion.html)

 **Parameters:** None

-This control checks whether AWS KMS customer managed keys \(CMK\) are scheduled for deletion\.
-The control fails if a CMK is scheduled for deletion\.
+This control checks whether KMS keys are scheduled for deletion\.
+The control fails if a KMS key is scheduled for deletion\.

-CMKs cannot be recovered once deleted\.
-Data encrypted under a KMS CMK is also permanently unrecoverable if the CMK is deleted\.
-If meaningful data has been encrypted under a CMK scheduled for deletion, consider decrypting the data or re\-encrypting the data under a new CMK unless you are intentionally performing a *cryptographic erasure*\.
+KMS keys cannot be recovered once deleted\.
+Data encrypted under a KMS key is also permanently unrecoverable if the KMS key is deleted\.
+If meaningful data has been encrypted under a KMS key scheduled for deletion, consider decrypting the data or re\-encrypting the data under a new KMS key unless you are intentionally performing a *cryptographic erasure*\.

-When a CMK is scheduled for deletion, a mandatory waiting period is enforced to allow time to reverse the deletion, if it was scheduled in error\.
-The default waiting period is 30 days, but it can be reduced to as short as 7 days when the KMS CMK is scheduled for deletion\.
-During the waiting period, the scheduled deletion can be canceled and the KMS CMK will not be deleted\.
+When a KMS key is scheduled for deletion, a mandatory waiting period is enforced to allow time to reverse the deletion, if it was scheduled in error\.
+The default waiting period is 30 days, but it can be reduced to as short as 7 days when the KMS key is scheduled for deletion\.
+During the waiting period, the scheduled deletion can be canceled and the KMS key will not be deleted\.

-For additional information regarding deleting CMKs, see [Deleting customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For additional information regarding deleting KMS keys, see [Deleting KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide*\.

 **Note**
-This control is not supported in the Europe \(Milan\) Region\.
+This control is not supported in the Asia Pacific \(Osaka\) and Europe \(Milan\) Regions\.

 ### Remediation<a name="kms-3-remediation"></a>

-For detailed remediation instructions to cancel a scheduled KMS CMK deletion, see **To cancel key deletion** under [Scheduling and canceling key deletion \(console\)](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html#deleting-keys-scheduling-key-deletion) in the AWS Key Management Service Developer Guide\.
+For detailed remediation instructions to cancel a scheduled KMS key deletion, see **To cancel key deletion** under [Scheduling and canceling key deletion \(console\)](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html#deleting-keys-scheduling-key-deletion) in the AWS Key Management Service Developer Guide\.

 ## \[Lambda\.1\] Lambda function policies should prohibit public access<a name="fsbp-lambda-1"></a>